375-351-Great Vocals

 Writer/Composer: Lionel Ritchie / Clive Jeffrey (1978)

-Here he is again, his 2nd entry on this page, with his group, not Diana Ross.
+Here he is again, his 2nd entry on this page listed, with his group, not Diana Ross.
 This romantic ballad is the perfect slow dance song, with soul, feeling, and sincerity.
 The late 1970s and into the 1980s, this group was a hit-making machine, before Ritchie went solo.
-Among the 5 most successful singer / songwriters of the 80s, his influential, meaningful, romantic lyrics, put him among the elite in Soul / R&B / Pop music.
+With plentiful hits such as All Night Long, Hello, and Still, He was among the five most successful singer / songwriters of the 80s, and his influential, meaningful, romantic lyrics, put him among the elite in Soul / R&B / Pop music.
 Example: “When we are together, the moments I cherish / With every beat of my heart / To touch you, to hold you, to feel you, to need you / There’s nothing to keep us apart.”
-For his wife and mother…Heartfelt and Endearing!
+What makes it more meaningful, it was written for his wife and mother…Heartfelt and Endearing!

 354. CALIFORNIA GIRLS (1965)